Devineni Nehru

-Devineni Nehru (born Devineni Rajasekhar; 22 June 1954 – 17 April 2017) represented Kankipadu Assembly Constituency in Krishna District of the Indian state of Andhra Pradesh.
+Devineni Nehru (born Devineni Rajasekhar; 22 June 1954 – 17 April 2017) was an Indian politician and lawmaker who represented Kankipadu Assembly Constituency in Krishna District in the state of Andhra Pradesh.

 Life

 Nehru was born on 22 June 1954 in Vijayawada.
 He received B.A. degree from S.R.R & C.V.R college, Vijayawada.
 His first career was in agriculture.
 He is the son of Sri D. Rama Krishna Vara Prasad.
 He married Smt.
 Devineni Lakshmi.
 They have a daughter Kranthi and a son Devineni Avinash.

 Career

 Rajasekhar served as a Minister (1994–96) in the cabinet of late Chief Minister N.T.
 Ramarao's TDP Government.
 Rajasekhar won five terms (1983, 1985, 1989, 1994 and 2004) as an MLA from Kankipadu Assembly Constituency.
 In 2004 he got elected, fighting on the ticket from the Indian National Congress, colloquially known as The Congress Party.
 In the same Elections Y.S.
 Raja Sekhar Reddy (Y.S.R.) became the Chief Minister.
 Rajasekhar lost in 2009 elections with a difference of a meagre 190 votes.
 After the Andhra state bifurcation, he lost the 2014 elections fighting on the Indian National Congress's (INC) ticket.
 He later rejoined Telugu Desam Party.